Sextus Pompey: Biography

-Back in Rome, Julius Caesar was killed on the Ides of March (March 15) 44 BC by a group of senators led by Cassius and Brutus.
+Back in Rome, Julius Caesar was killed on the Ides of March (15 March) 44 BC by a group of senators led by Cassius and Brutus.
 This incident did not lead to a return to normality, but provoked yet another civil war between Caesar's political heirs and his killers.
-One of the latter, Decimus Brutus, wrote to M. Brutus and to Cassius that March that “we have nowhere to base ourselves, except for Sex.
-Pompeius”.
+One of the latter, Decimus Brutus, wrote to M. Brutus and to Cassius that March that "we have nowhere to base ourselves, except for Sex.
+Pompeius".
+In the immediate aftermath of the assassination, Cassius and Brutus advised that Sextus be recalled to Rome.
+After Caesar's funeral, Antony also moved that Sextus be recalled to Rome, as well as be paid 50 million Attic drachmas in return for his father's stolen property and be given command of the entire Roman navy, which Sextus accepted.
+However, Sextus only got as far as Massilia before he returned to Sicily.
 Early in 43, the Senate commended Marcus Aemelius Lepidus for forging an alliance with Sextus against the Caesarians; but thereafter Lepidus joined the Second Triumvirate formed by Gaius Julius Caesar Octavianus and Marcus Antonius, with the intention of avenging Caesar and subduing all other parties.
-Sextus Pompeius in the Western Mediterranean certainly remained a focus of opposition, but the faction of Cassius and Brutus was the second triumvirate's first priority.
+The Triumvirs immediately began proscribing their enemies after they came to an agreement amongst themselves, and many of those who were proscribed fled to Sextus in Sicily.
+While Octavian sent lieutenants to Sicily to try and subdue Sextus Pompeius (and he certainly remained a focus of opposition in the Western Mediterranean) the faction of Cassius and Brutus was the second triumvirate's first priority.
 Thus Sextus had the time and resources to develop an army, with the whole island of Sicily as his base, and (even more importantly) to establish a strong navy operated by Sicilian marines.

 Brutus and Cassius lost the twin battles of Philippi and committed suicide in 42 BC.
+Many of the survivors fled to Sicily to join Sextus and continue the fight.
 After this, the triumvirs turned their attentions to Sicily and Sextus.